-'Long live Trump': Philippines' Duterte says wants no more quarrels with U.S.
+Philippines' Duterte says to stop quarrels with U.S. after Trump win

 "We are both making curses.
 Even with trivial matters we curse.
 I was supposed to stop because Trump is there.
 I don't want to quarrel anymore, because Trump has won."

-Duterte won a May election by a huge margin and is often compared to Trump, having himself been the alternative candidate from outside of national politics.
+Duterte won a May election by a huge margin and is often compared with Trump, having himself been the alternative candidate from outside of national politics.

 He campaigned on a populist, anti-establishment platform and struck a chord among ordinary Filipinos with his promises to fix what he called a broken country.

-But the biggest surprise of Duterte's presidency so far has been his hostility towards the United States, shown during near-daily eruptions of anger over its concerns about human rights abuses during his deadly war on drugs.
+But the biggest surprise of Duterte's presidency so far has been his hostility toward the United States, shown during near-daily eruptions of anger over its concerns about human rights abuses during his deadly war on drugs.

 He has also threatened repeatedly to severe a military relationship that has been a key element of Washington's "pivot" to Asia.